danielmonettelli/dotnetmaui-meow-app-oss/README.md

 ![thecatapi part 3](https://raw.githubusercontent.com/danielmonettelli/dotnetmaui-meow-app-oss/main/Assets/thecatapi_part_3.png)

-After getting the **API-KEY**, copy and paste it into the field designated as `THECAT_API_KEY_HERE`, and with that you are ready to run the application.

 Now, locate the `APIConstants` class, copy the **API-KEY** and paste it into the field designated as `THECAT_API_KEY_HERE`.
 With this, you are ready to run the application.

 ```csharp